IG vs Admiral Markets Comparison

 Which brokers offers more tradeable asset classes, IG or Admiral Markets?

-Both IG and Admiral Markets allow you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Both IG and Admiral Markets allow you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, IG has 19537, compared to 8425 from Admiral Markets.

 Can I trade cryptocurrency with IG or Admiral Markets?